SujalAhrodia/GoGame/README.md

 >1.
 Given a non-empty binary tree, return the average value of the nodes on each level in the form of an array.
 >2.
 Given the root node of a binary search tree, return the sum of values of all nodes with value between L and R (inclusive).
 The binary search tree is guaranteed to have unique values.

+## Day 10
+>1.
+Given the root node of a binary search tree (BST) and a value.
+You need to find the node in the BST that the node's value equals the given value.
+Return the subtree rooted with that node.
+If such node doesn't exist, you should return NULL.